zhiming99/rpc-frmwrk/ridl/README.md

         -b:     To generate the skeleton code with a built-in `rpcrouter`, which has lower latency and higher throughput than stand-alone rpcrouter.
 ```

-Currently `ridlc` can output skeleton code in C++, Python and Java.
+Currently `ridlc` can output skeleton code in C++, Python Java and JavaScript.
 In the future, it will be able to generate code for other languages as well.

 ### Output for C++ project